Sanaa: North Yemen period

-Contemporary era
+21st century

 Following the unification of Yemen, Sanaa was designated capital of the new Republic of Yemen.
 It houses the presidential palace, the parliament, the supreme court, and the country's government ministries.
 The largest source of employment is provided by governmental civil service.
 Due to massive rural immigration, Sanaa has grown far outside its Old City, but this has placed a huge strain on the city's underdeveloped infrastructure and municipal services, particularly water.

 Sanaa was chosen as the 2004 Arab Cultural Capital by the Arab League.
 In 2008, the Al Saleh Mosque was completed.
 It holds over 40,000 worshippers.

-In 2011, Sanaa, as the Yemeni capital, was the centre of the Yemeni Revolution in which President Ali Abdullah Saleh was ousted.
-Between May and November, the city was a battleground, in what became known as the 2011 Battle of Sanaa.
+In 2011, Sanaa, as the Yemeni capital, was the centre of the Yemeni Revolution, in which President Ali Abdullah Saleh was ousted.
+Between May and November, the city was a battleground in what became known as the 2011 Battle of Sanaa.

-On 21 May 2012, Sanaa was attacked by a suicide bomber, resulting in the deaths of 120 soldiers.
+On 21 May 2012, Sanaa was attacked by a suicide bomber, resulting in the deaths of at least 96 soldiers.

 On 23 January 2013, a drone strike near Al-Masna'ah village killed two civilians, according to a report issued by Radhya Al-Mutawakel and Abdulrasheed Al-Faqih and Open Societies Foundations.

-Houthi control (2014-present)
+Houthi control (2014–present)

 On 21 September 2014, during the Houthi insurgency, the Houthis seized control of Sanaa.

 On 12 June 2015, Saudi-led airstrikes targeting Shiite rebels and their allies in Yemen destroyed historic houses in the middle of the capital.
 A UNESCO World Heritage Site was severely damaged.

 On 8 October 2016, Saudi-led airstrikes targeted a hall in Sanaa where a funeral was taking place.
 At least 140 people were killed and about 600 were wounded.
 After initially denying it was behind the attack, the Coalition's Joint Incidents Assessment Team admitted that it had bombed the hall but claimed that this attack had been a mistake caused by bad information.

 In May 2017, according to the International Committee of the Red Cross, an outbreak of cholera killed 115 people and left 8,500 ill.
 In late 2017, another Battle of Sanaa broke out between the Houthis and forces loyal to former President Saleh, who was killed.

-On 17 May 2022, the first commercial flight in six years took off from Sanaa International Airport as part of a UN-brokered 60-day truce agreement struck between the Houthis and the internationally-recognized government the prior month.
+On 17 May 2022, the first commercial flight in six years took off from Sanaa International Airport as part of a UN-brokered 60-day truce agreement struck between the Houthis and the internationally recognised government the prior month.

+UNESCO is currently carrying out a cash for work project to restore the historic city.
+Efforts are being led by engineer Harbia Al Himiary.